-Professor of Social Work and Associate Director of the Institute for Research on Poverty at University of Wisconsin Madison.
+Professor of Social Work and Associate Director of the Institute for Research on Poverty - University of Wisconsin-Madison

 The lack of a cohesive system of high-quality, affordable ECE therefore represents a missed opportunity to provide a strong foundation for later learning.

 Public investment in early childhood

 The federal government currently supports families and children through a host of ECE programs as well as tax provisions that subsidize the cost of child care.
 These programs are administered by multiple agencies, target different populations, and have different goals.
 While some programs are child-centered and focus on providing high-quality learning opportunities, others are intended to serve as work supports for parents.